microsoft/AzureTRE-Deployment/README.md

 To upgrade AzureTRE version go to [devcontainer.json](.devcontainer/devcontainer.json) and update the `OSS_VERSION` param to the desired version.

-### Congiguration Setup
+### Configuration Setup

 The configuration files are required for the AzureTRE local deployment.
-Before setting up the configuration files make sure to follow the [AzureTRE predeployment steps](https://microsoft.github.io/AzureTRE/tre-admins/setup-instructions/pre-deployment-steps/) to setup and understand the required configuration.
+Before setting up the configuration files make sure to follow the [AzureTRE pre-deployment steps](https://microsoft.github.io/AzureTRE/tre-admins/setup-instructions/pre-deployment-steps/) to setup and understand the required configuration.

  In this repository there are 3 configuration files:

-- [auth.env](/devops/auth.env.sample) - containes the required authentication setup.
+- [auth.env](/devops/auth.env.sample) - Created during bash `make auth` and contains the required authentication setup.
 - [/devops/.env](/devops/.env.sample) - contains deployment related configuration such as management infrastructure and azure credentials.
-- [/templates/core/.env](/devops/.env.sample) - containes TRE setup config.
+- [/templates/core/.env](/devops/.env.sample) - contains TRE setup config.

-Copy the sample env file and rename it without the sample suffix (For example: auth.env.sample -> auth.env).Then fill in the required configuration.
+Copy the sample env files, renaming them without the sample suffix (For example: .env.sample -> .env).Then fill in the required environment configurations.

 ## Contributing